Descriptions of Select Publications

 “Biology is low dimensional” is a popular claim, but it can mean many things—some useful, some vague.
 We review one simple idea with real predictive power: “soft modes”.
 Soft modes are the easy, preferred ways biological systems respond to change—whether from mutations, environmental shifts, or evolution.
 They’re nature’s paths of least resistance.
 The mere existence of a soft mode predicts that mutations and environmental changes often cause similar effects, that stress responses to the environment can also buffer mutations.
 Perhaps most surprisingly, soft modes predict that epistasis (how the effect of one gene or mutation depends on others) often follows simple, predictable patterns, whether across residues in a protein, genes in a genome, or species in an ecosystem.

 Neural networks running on GPUs are reshaping our world, but GPUs are energy-intensive and costly.
 Contrastive learning, a simpler alternative, can save resources by just comparing initial guesses to correct solutions.
 We discovered that physical systems can naturally implement contrastive learning if they use integral feedback—a common mechanism as simple as a thermostat controlling room temperature.
 These systems effortlessly compare past and present states, learning patterns over time.
 This insight points toward new efficient hardware for artificial neural networks and suggests how even 'brainless' systems, like single cells or mechanical materials, could physically learn from their environment.
-Lesson: Effective learning doesn't always need sophisticated memory storage; sometimes, all it takes is the right rhythm and a touch of natural forgetfulness.

 2024

 Life spends much effort trying to fix errors introduced by the forces of disorder; e.g., across the Central Dogma, molecular machines like the ribosome and polymerases, have baroque error correcting schemes called proofreading that double-check their work at the cost of time and energy.
 But imagine if trying to speed up a process alone could actually force it to correct errors.
 It sounds counterintuitive, but we found exactly this: molecules processes pressured to go fast can evolve sophisticated error-correcting mechanisms like proofreading, even without any pressure to avoid mistakes.
 It's as if typing faster on a messy keyboard spontaneously taught your fingers to avoid typosŃpurely because typos slow you down so much.
 Our findings hint that life's earliest molecular machines could have stumbled onto error correction and thus order purely by racing against the clock.
-Lesson: Sometimes, speeding things up can tidy things up.

 Can a soup of molecules act like a neural network?
 We experimentally demonstrate a molecular system here that acts like an associative neural network - similar architecture, pattern recognition behavior, ability to expand in a Hebbian manner, phase diagrams etc. But we didn't design these molecules to act like `neurons' in any sense - they are just molecules following the inevitable physics of nucleation, self-assembly and depletion.
 You can easily imagine such hidden computational power in molecular collectives being exploited by evolution.
 Lesson: Neural computation doesn't need networks of linear threshold devices (`neurons'); it can arise through the collective dynamics of other many-body systems.